The White Box Grant Application is closed

-The White Box Grant Program application is open from June 2022, to September 1, 2022.
-Applications must be submitted online via the Zoom Grants platform.
-No paper or emailed applications will be accepted.
-Upon closure of the application, period proposals will be reviewed and graded by the City’s Incentive Advisory Committee (“IAC”).
+The White Box Grant Program application is open from April 3, 2023, to May 3, 2023.
+Applications will be reviewed and scored by the City’s Incentive Advisory Committee (IAC), using the Evaluation Criteria contained in this notice.
+The IAC consists of eight independent citizens that provide oversight of the City’s incentive programs.
 Upon completion of review, the IAC will recommend the top-scoring applications to the Mayor for funding until all funds have been awarded.
 The Mayor shall have the sole and absolute discretion to award funds.

 Eligible applicants, whether an individual or organization, must meet the following criteria: